 Generative AI

 Tools like ChatGPT represent a significant advancement, creating human-like text, images, and code.
-However, generative AI remains reactive-it responds to prompts but doesn’t independently identify tasks or take action.
-It’s a powerful tool that still requires human direction.
+However, generative AI remains reactive; it responds to prompts but does not independently identify tasks or take action.
+It is a powerful tool that still requires human direction.

 Agentic AI

 Agentic systems combine the pattern recognition of traditional AI with the reasoning capabilities of generative AI, adding autonomous decision-making and action.
-They don’t wait for prompts-they identify needs and address them proactively.
+They do not wait for prompts; they identify needs and address them proactively.

 The progression looks like this: